 The best place to eat in Slavutych is the Old Tallinn restaurant.
 The food is tasty and ambience good.
 There is also an English menu and a couple of the waitresses (kitted out in traditional Estonian dress no less) speak some English.
 Additionally, there are fast food joints near the market, which in turn is close to the railway station, as well as the Supermarket “Dnieper” on the main square.

 Enjoying pelmeni (dumplings) at the Old Tallinn restaurant

 Is it worth visiting Slavutych?

-Slavutych is worth visiting for a number of reasons.
+Slavutych is worth visiting for several reasons.
 For people with an eye for Soviet architecture, visiting Slavutych offers an unparalleled opportunity to see many different styles in the one place.
-It also provides an easy opportunity to really get off the beaten track in Ukraine.
+It also provides an easy opportunity to get off the beaten track in Ukraine.
 Some would argue that simply visiting Ukraine is off the grid but if you like the country and want to see something completely different, Slavutych fits the bill perfectly.
-Finally, for those interested in the history surrounding the Chernobyl disaster, assuming you’ve visited the actual plant and the very informative Chernobyl Museum in Kiev, making the trip to Slavutych is like adding the final piece to the jigsaw.
+Finally, for those interested in the history surrounding the Chernobyl disaster, assuming you’ve visited the actual plant and the informative Chernobyl Museum in Kyiv, making the trip to Slavutych is like adding the final piece to the jigsaw.

 DID YOU FIND OUR GUIDE TO SLAVUTYCH INTERESTING?
 PLEASE GIVE IT A SHARE OR TWO…